How-To Guide for The Best Collector & Classic Car Storage Experience|

 We often get asked about classic car storage, and while there are plenty of opinions and methods on the topic, we’ll give you some of the most popular storage options, as well as tips to ensure your car comes out of storage looking as well as when it goes into storage.

 Can I store a car in a storage unit?

 Believe it or not, this is one of our most frequently asked questions.
 Since we’ve gotten this far into the blog, you can imagine the answer is “yes.”
 But with some caveats, of course.

 First, you want to select a storage facility with drive-up storage units.
 Fortunately, these are the default storage unit type for many facilities, especially older ones.
 You can just drive up to the unit, roll up the door and drive right in, then close the door and lock it when you’re done!

+There are many sizes and types of car storage.
 There are some cars that will fit in 10’ x 15’ units, but just barely (a 2006 Honda Civic is 14.75 ft. long, for reference).
 A 10’ x 20’ is a better choice, and also allows room to store extra tires, detailing equipment and more.

 Second, you’ll want to see that the floor is concrete.
 If the floor is wood or dirt, avoid these for collector car storage, since they can promote moisture and/or pest intrusions.
 Worst case scenario, line the floor with a plastic tarp if no concrete units are available.

 Check to see if the unit has a lip under the garage door.
 While these are great for adding protection to the unit, it might make entry a more difficult for a lowered car unless you bring a makeshift ramp.

 In addition to drive-up storage units, some facilities also offer indoor parking in a warehouse-like setting.
 These may cost a little less than an individual unit and can accommodate taller vehicles like lifted trucks or RVs, but they are harder to find.